 Give your pet a bath with a hypoallergenic shampoo every 2-3 weeks.
-Bathing helps to not only remove allergens but also moisturize the skin and wash away dirt and bacteria.
+Bathing helps not only to remove allergens but also moisturize the skin and wash away dirt and dust.

 Soak Their Feet

-If your pet has a habit of stepping in irritants like lawns and leafs then soaking their feet can help soothe them.
+You may have never heard of this method before, but if your pet has a habit of stepping in irritants like lawns and leaves, then soaking their feet in water can help soothe them.
 It also limits the contaminants they track into their sleeping area at the end of the day.
-Wiping or soaking their paws after a walk can make a bigger difference than you might think.
+Wiping or soaking their paws after a walk can make a more significant difference than you may think.

 Clean Your Carpet and Upholstery

 Close Windows and Doors